ajnsit/concur-documentation/README.md

 The final effect is that we see a button with the text "Say Hello", which when clicked gets replaced by text "Hello Sailor!".
 Ain't that easy!

 Again, pay attention to the final type of the widget.
 It's the same as before (`forall a.
-Widget HTML a`) even though this time we *did* attached an event handler.
+Widget HTML a`) even though this time we *did* attach an event handler.
 However, we handle the event entirely internally, and simply change to a static widget (`text`) in response.
 So from the perspective of the rest of the program, the widget never returns.

 #### Modifying DOM in response to Events